reimagined/resolve/examples/react-native-shopping-list/README.md

-# React Native To-Do List Example
+# React Native Shopping List Example

 This example demonstrates how to use [React Native](https://github.com/react-community/create-react-native-app) in a reSolve app.